 AAFCO labelling is very specific on chicken vs. poultry products, but some in the pet food industry interchange the words freely.
 If a product is labelled chicken it has to contain that species.
 Poultry, on the other hand, can be chicken, turkey, geese, buzzards, seagulls, unidentifiable birds, or euthanized pet birds (Becker, 2012).
 About 50% of an animal is used in the human food industry with the remaining parts, heads, bones, intestines, organs, even unborn foetuses entering the pet food industry.
 This gives additional profitable markets for American farm products (Martin, 2008).
 Rendering, by law, can contain grocery store expired meat with the Styrofoam and plastic intact, 4-D animals; diseased, disabled, dying, and dead, road kill, and euthanized animals (Becker, 2012).
 An EPA document states, “…independent rendering plants obtain animal by products…and entire animal carcasses, from the following sources; butcher shops, supermarkets, restaurants, fast food chains, animal shelters, etc.” (As cited in Thixton, 2010).
 The pet food industry explicitly denies using euthanized cats and dogs in pet foods, but regulatory laws don’t clearly state they are forbidden (Thixton, 2010).

-The Problem with High Cooking Temperatures of Pet Food
+The Problem with High Cooking Temperatures and Food

 Health Issues Caused by Processed Pet Food